kaapstorm/tedmagi_2024/src/4_representation.rst

 democracies an election campaign is very expensive.
 If candidates rely on campaign contributions from rich people, then only candidates that rich people will give money to will be available for you to choose from.
-Some candidates can get broad support from people who aren't rich, but there aren't enough of those candidates to change things.
+Some candidates *can* get broad financial support from people who aren't rich, but there aren't enough of those candidates to change things.

 So then what do you do?